 I’ve taught a variety of courses during my career, but here are some courses that I’ve taught recently.
-Click on the links below to see course syllabi.

-- Communication Theory: This course introduces early communication studies majors to foundational social scientific and humanistic communication theories.
+- Communication Theory: This course introduces communication studies majors to foundational social scientific and humanistic communication theories.

 - Quantitative Research Methods: This graduate course covers social science statistics, including correlations, t-tests, analysis of variance (ANOVA), and regression.

-I’ve also worked closely with Em Griffin and Glenn Sparks on the textbook A First Look at Communication Theory, now in its 9th edition.
+I’ve also worked closely with Em Griffin and Glenn Sparks on the textbook A First Look at Communication Theory, now in its 10th edition.
 Written in an engaging and conversational style, the book introduces students to metatheoretical traditions and specific communication theories.